-In estimating this model, we face the difficulty that expected inflation and unemployment are not directly observed.
+In estimating this model, we are confronted with the difficulty that expected inflation and unemployment are not directly observed.
 Instrumental variable and full-information maximum likelihood methods impose the restriction that the behavior of monetary policy and the formation of expectations be constant over time, neither of which appears tenable over the sample period that we consider (1969-2002).
 Instead, we follow the approach of Roberts (1997) and use survey data as proxies for expectations.
-In particular, we use the median forecasts from the Survey of Professional Forecasters from the prior guarter as the relevant expectations for determining inflation and unemployment in period t; that is, we assume expectations are based on information available at time t - 1.
-We also employ firstannounced estimates of these series in our estimation, to match the inflation and unemployment data as well as possible with the forecasts.
-Our primary sources for these data are the Real-Time Dataset for Macroeconomists and the Survey of Professional Forecasters, both currently maintained by the Federal Reserve Bank of Philadelphia (Zarnowitz and Braun 1993, Croushore 1993, Croushore and Stark 2001).
-Using least squares over the sample 1969:Q1 to 2002:Q2, we obtain the following estimates:
+(See also Rudebusch (2002) and Orphanides and Williams (2005b).)
+In particular, we use the median forecasts from the Survey of Professional Forecasters from the prior quarter as the expectations relevant for the determination of inflation and unemployment in period t; that is, we assume expectations are based on information available at time t - 1.
+In addition, to match the inflation and unemployment data as well as possible with the forecasts, we employ firstannounced estimates of these series in our estimation.
+Our primary sources for these data are the Real-Time Dataset for Macroeconomists and the Survey of Professional Forecasters, both currently maintained by the Federal Reserve Bank of Philadelphia (Zarnowitz and Braun (1993), Croushore (1993), and Croushore and Stark (2001)).
+Using least squares over the sample 1969:1 to 2002:2, we obtain the following estimates:

-(3) $$\pi_t = 0.540 \ \pi{t+1}^e + 0.460 \ \pi{t-1}$$

-(0.086) (--)

-$- 0.341 \ (u_t^e - u_t^) + e{\pi,t},$

-(0.099)
+$$\pi_t = \begin{array}{ccc} 0.540 & \pi{t+1}^e & +0.460 & \pi{t-1} & -0.341 & (u_t^e - u_t^) + e{\pi,t}, \\ (0.086) & (--) & (0.099) \end{array}$$ (3)

-$SER = 1.38, \ DW = 2.09,$
+$$SER = 1.38, DW = 2.09,$$

-(4) $$u_t = 0.257 \ u{t+1}^e + 1.170 \ u{t-1} - 0.459 \ u{t-2}$$

-(0.084) (0.107) (0.071)

-$- 0.032 \ u_t^ + 0.043 \ (r{t-1}^a - r_t^) + e{u,t},$

-(--) (0.013)

-$SER = 0.30, DW = 2.08$
+SER = 0.30, DW = 2.08,

-The numbers in parentheses are the estimated standard errors of the corresponding regression coefficients; SER is the standard error of the regression and DW is the Durbin-Watson statistic.
+The numbers in parentheses are the estimated standard errors of the corresponding regression coefficients.
 (Dashes are shown under the restricted parameters.)
-The estimated unemployment equation also includes a constant term (not shown) that captures the average premium of the one-year Treasury bill rate we use for estimation over the average of the federal funds rate, which corresponds to the natural interest rate estimates we employ in the model.
-For simplicity, we do not model the evolution of risk premiums.
-In the model simulations, we impose the expectations theory of the term structure, whereby the one-year rate equals the expected average of the federal funds rate over four quarters.
+The estimated unemployment equation also includes a constant term (not shown) that captures the average premium of the one-year Treasury bill rate we use for estimation over the average of the federal funds rate, which corresponds to the natural rate of interest estimates we employ in the model.
+For simplicity, we make no attempt to model the evolution of risk premia.
+In the model simulations, we impose the expectations theory of the term structure whereby the one-year rate equals the expected average of the federal funds rate over four quarters.

-2.1.
-Natural Rates
+2.1 Natural Rates

 We assume that the true processes governing natural rates in the economy follow highly persistent autoregressions.
-Specifically, we posit that the natural rates follow where $\bar{u}^$ and $\bar{r}^$ denote the unconditional means of the natural rates of unemployment and interest, respectively.
-The assumption that these processes are stationary is justified by the finding, based on a standard augmented Dickey-Fuller (ADF) test, that one can reject the null hypothesis of nonstationarity of both the unemployment rate and the ex post real federal funds rate over 1950-2003 at the 5-percent level.
-To capture the assumed high persistence of these series, we set the first-order autoregressive, or AR(1), coefficient to 0.99 and then calibrate the innovation variances to be consistent with estimates of time variation in the natural rates in postwar U.S. data.
+Specifically, we posit that the natural rates follow:

+$$u_t^ = 0.01\bar{u}^ + 0.99 \ u{t-1}^ + e{u^,t},$$ $$r_t^ = 0.01\bar{r}^ + 0.99 \ r{t-1}^ + e{r^,t},$$ where $\bar{u}^$ and $\bar{r}^$ denote the unconditional means of the natural rates of unemployment and interest, respectively.
+The assumption that these processes are stationary is justified by the finding based on a standard ADF test that one can reject the null of nonstationarity of both the unemployment rate and the ex post real federal funds rate over 1950-2003 at the 5 percent level.
+To capture the assumed high persistence of these series, we set the AR(1) coefficient to 0.99 and and then calibrate the innovation variances to be consistent with estimates of time variation in the natural rates in postwar U.S. data.